by Charles S. Garabedian

 8) It shows Christian fundamentalists and conservative evangelicals departing from the mind of Jesus Christ by sending hate mail and death threats to ordinary citizens—and even a sitting federal judge and his family.
 The Christian fundamentalists and conservative evangelicals weep a lot about the loss of American family values.
 When did sending out hate mail and death threats to American family members become Christian family values in the United States?

 You are in for a real treat.
 Watch closely and see this excellent example of how Christian fundamentalism and conservative evangelicalism operated only one decade ago in a small American town.
 It still operates this way—and even worse—today.
 Along the way, ask yourself this question: “Would Jesus Christ operate the way the fundies operated in this town?”
-Get some popcorn and click on the start triangle below to watch this award-winning and entertaining PBS educational presentation that is rooted at You Tube:
+Get some popcorn, click on the safe link below, and then on the start triangle to watch this award-winning and entertaining PBS educational presentation that is rooted at You Tube: